On the Deterministic Code Capacity Region of an Arbitrarily Varying Multiple-Access Channel Under List Decoding: Discussion

 \section{Discussion}

 At present, there is a gap between Theorem 2 and Theorem 3, i.e., there exists a range of list sizes for which we cannot determine $C_L$.
-This is caused by the fact that our present definition of symmetrizability only captures the ``shapes'' of an $A$-diagonal (\ref{sym-1}) and an $A$-rectangle (\ref{sym-2}), while the output of a list decoder (for a fixed received sequence) can have any ``shape.''
-It remains to capture the other shapes in a ``single-letter'' form.
+This is caused by the fact that our present definition of symmetrizability only captures the ``shape'' of an $A$-diagonal (\ref{sym-1}) and an $A$-rectangle (\ref{sym-2}), while the output of a list decoder (for a fixed received sequence) can have any ``shape.''
+It is not clear how to capture these complicated shapes in a single-letter manner as in (\ref{sym-1}) and (\ref{sym-2}).
+A full characterization of $C_L$ may entail a multi-letter formula.

-The generalization to the case of an AVMAC with $m$-transmitters is fairly straightforward.
-In particular, Definition 1 can be modified to take care of A-diagnals and A-rectangles in the $m$-product space of indices.
-In addition, $g_m(A)$ (as in (\ref{eqn:ProofThm3-3})) can also be defined as the smallest cardinality of a subset of the $m$-product space of indices which always contains either an A-diagonal or an A-rectangle.
-In general, $g_m(A) \leq (A-1)^m + 1$.
-By suitably generalizing the list decoding scheme and Lemma 4 in the proof of Theorem 3, the latter can be generalized for an AVMAC with $m$-transmitters which will give a lower bound $= (U+1)^m$ for the list size above which $C_L = C^R$.